-- 65. Where an offer holder declares a relevant unspent criminal conviction, the conviction will be considered by a panel chaired by the Chief Operating Officer and a senior academic.
+- 66. Where an offer holder declares a relevant unspent criminal conviction, the conviction will be considered by a panel chaired by the Chief Operating Officer and a senior academic.
 Cases will be anonymised so that the offer holder cannot be identified.
 The offer holder will be permitted to provide written representations to the Panel.
 Following deliberation, the Panel may determine that: - a. there is no risk, or an acceptable level of risk, to the University community and the Offer shall proceed as normal; or - b. there is an unacceptable risk to the University community and the offer should be revoked.

-An applicant has the right of appeal against a decision made in accordance with paragraph 63(b) and should follow the appeal process in Chapter 4.
+An applicant has the right of appeal against a and should follow the appeal process in Chapter 4.

-- 66.In considering whether an offer holder poses a risk, the Panel shall have regard to the following: - a. the nature of the offence and whether the conviction has any bearing on the offer holder's suitability to becoming a member of the student body; - b. the circumstances by which the commission of the offence took place (personal or social factors); - c. the time that has passed since the commission of the offence; - d. any factors that mitigate the level of risk to the institution and community; - e. any representations made by the offer holder's probation officer; and - f. any risk to staff, students, University property or those whom the university interacts. - 67.
-Information regarding unspent criminal convictions provided to the University shall be processed in accordance with the provisions of the General Data Protection Regulation and Data Protection Act 2018. - 68.If, following a declaration, an offer holder is allowed to enrol, the University shall retain the information disclosed securely for the duration of enrolment or until the offence is spent under the Rehabilitation of Offenders Act 1974, whichever is shorter. - 69.If, following a declaration, the Panel deems an offer holder a risk and does not allow them to progress to enrolment, the information disclosed shall be destroyed at the end of the admissions cycle. - 70.If, after your initial declaration you are convicted of any of the relevant offences for the duration of your study, you must notify the Head of Student Services immediately (studentservices@raye.ac.uk).
+- 67. In considering whether an offer holder poses a risk, the Panel shall have regard to the following: - a. the nature of the offence and whether the conviction has any bearing on the offer holder's suitability to becoming a member of the student body; - b. the circumstances by which the commission of the offence took place (personal or social factors); - c. the time that has passed since the commission of the offence; - d. any factors that mitigate the level of risk to the institution and community; - e. any representations made by the offer holder's probation officer; and - f. any risk to staff, students, University property or those whom the university interacts. - 68.
+Information regarding unspent criminal convictions provided to the University shall be processed in accordance with the provisions of the Data Protection Act 201813. - 69.
+If, following a declaration, an offer holder is allowed to enrol, the University shall retain the information disclosed securely for the duration of enrolment or until the offence is spent under the Rehabilitation of Offenders Act 1974, whichever is shorter.